bombolini/wd_rename/README.md

 $ ./rename.sh

-given sample code changes the brackets by empty space in filenames.
+given sample code replaces the brackets by empty space in filenames.

 ------------------------------------------------------------------------------
 $uname -a